 You had surgery to repair a bunion.
 The surgeon made an incision (cut) in your skin to expose the bones and joint of your big toe.
 Your surgeon then repaired your deformed toe.
 You may have screws, wires, or a plate holding your toe joint together.

 Keep the dressing around your incision clean and dry until it is removed.
-Take sponge baths or cover your foot and dressing with a plastic bag when you take showers.
+Take sponge baths or cover your foot and dressing with a plastic bag when you take showers if it is OK with your health care provider.
 Make sure water cannot leak into the bag.

 You may need to wear a surgical shoe or cast for up to 8 weeks to keep your foot in the right position as it heals.